samchon/prisma-markdown/README.md

 ## Comment Tags
 If your database has over hundreds of models, none of automatic ERD generators can express them perfect.
-In that case, `prisma-markdown` recommends you to separate hundreds of models to multiple paginated diagrams by using `/// @namepsace <name>` comments.
+In that case, `prisma-markdown` recommends you to separate hundreds of models to multiple paginated diagrams by using `/// @namespace <name>` comments.

 When you write `/// @namespace <name>` comment on models, they would be separated to proper sections of markdown document.
 For reference, you can assign multiple `@namespace`s to a model, and if you do not assign any `@namespace` to a model, it would be assigned to `default` tag.